What Language Is Spoken In Egypt?

 Egyptian Arabic is a broad term that covers many sub and regional vernaculars depending on geographical location.
 For example, Nubians in the far south of Egypt speak a very different variety of Egyptian Arabic to Cairene Egyptians (Cairo) or those in Alexandria or Sinai.
 Each sub-dialect is a product of centuries of local and foreign influences.

-Prior to Arabic arriving in Egypt in the 7th Century due to the spread of Islam, Egyptians spoke Coptic (now mostly extinct apart from Coptic Orthodox religious liturgy).
+Prior to Arabic arriving in Egypt in the 7th Century due to the spread of Islam, Egyptians spoke Coptic (this language is a descendent of the Ancient Egyptian language/Old Egyptian, but is now mostly extinct apart from Coptic Orthodox religious liturgy).
 Coptic, along with Berber, French, English and others, have influenced Egyptian Arabic heavily.

 Modern Standard Arabic (MSA)